Posted • Last updated

 Open to Provincial Region

-The BC Patient Safety & Quality Council is supporting 20 patient partners to attend Quality Forum 2022, one of the largest health quality conferences in Canada, which is taking place March 1–3, 2022 in Vancouver.
+The BC Patient Safety & Quality Council is supporting 20 patient partners to attend Quality Forum 2022.
+One of the largest health quality conferences in Canada, Quality Forum takes place May 31 – June 2, 2022 in Vancouver.

 BC Patient Safety & Quality Council